D.D. Williamson

 DDW, The Color House (D.D.
-Williamson) is a global, privately held corporation providing caramel color, burnt sugar & natural colorings for the food and beverage industry.
+Williamson) was a global, privately held corporation providing caramel color, burnt sugar and natural colorings for the food and beverage industry, before being acquired in 2021 by Givaudan.
 In 1865, Dutch immigrant Douw Ditmars Williamson founded D.D.
 Williamson in New York to manufacture burnt sugars for the brewing industry.
 The caramel industry moved into coloring cola and many other foods following Prohibition and the Great Depression.

-Now headquartered in Louisville, Kentucky, DDW has nine manufacturing sites for naturally derived coloring on five continents with customers in 100 countries.
+Headquartered in Louisville, Kentucky, DDW had nine manufacturing sites for naturally derived coloring on five continents with customers in 100 countries.
 DDW's first international manufacturing facility was founded in Little Island, Cork.

-The company is an emerging leader for natural coloring in yellow, orange and brown hues.
-Every day more than 2 billion servings of food and beverages containing DDW coloring are consumed around the globe.
+In 2013, DD Williamson acquired Dupont's Danisco line of natural coloring in yellow, orange and brown hues.

+In April 2003, an explosion at the Louisville plant exploded killing one operator and releasing 26,000 pounds of aqua ammonia.
+In November 2024, the Givaudan Sense Color (formerly D.D.
+Williamson) factory in Louisville exploded, killing two people.